ggkm3251/investment_project/README.md

 ### Admin Endpoint Summary
 - **Endpoint**: `/api/transactions/admin_summary`
 - **Method**: GET
 - **Description**: Retrieve a list of all the user's transactions, along with a nested sum of the user's total balance.
+Date Range Filter available.
 - **Response**:
   - An array of transaction objects, each containing `id`, `account`, `user_profile`, `transaction_type`, `amount`, `date` details and `total_balance` from all the transactions.